This post may contain affiliate links. Please read our disclosure policy.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-If you’re looking for a healthy, filling, and flavorful meal for a cold winter night, this White Bean Turkey Chili recipe is perfect!
+If you’re looking for a healthy, filling, and flavorful meal for a cold winter night, this White Bean Pumpkin Chili recipe is perfect!
 It can be made with ground turkey, chicken, or beef (we love the turkey!) for a protein-rich dinner that tastes amazing.
-Plus you can make it on the stove, in a crockpot or slow cooker, or in the Instant Pot.
+Plus, you can make it on the stove, in a crockpot or slow cooker, or in the Instant Pot.

 Ingredients You’ll Need

-This is just a list of ingredients you will need to make this easy White Bean Pumpkin Chili.
-Full measurements are listed further down below.
+This is just a list of ingredients you will need to make this easy Pumpkin Chili.
+Full measurements are listed further down below in the recipe card.

 Whether you make this recipe on the stove, in the slow cooker or crockpot, or in the Instant Pot, the essential steps are the same.
 All of the individual instructions are listed below in the recipe card.